“Decoding Political Violence with OSINT and Lessons from the Frontline”

 Conducting a Personal Recon Investigation 🔗︎

-For this tutorial article, we’ll explore the digital footprint of two individuals, Aina and Marc Clotet, by following the six steps below:
+For this tutorial article, we’ll explore the digital footprint of two individuals, Aina and Marc Clotet, by using Maltego Data and by following the six steps below:

 Steps for a Personal Recon Investigation